ThalesGroup/sta-idm-framework/README.md

 The connector is meant to be compatible with the following IDM Services

-1.ConnId
+1. ConnId
-2.Evolveum Midpoint
+2. Evolveum Midpoint
-3.CzechIdM Identity Manager
+3. CzechIdM Identity Manager
-4.Open ICF
+4. Open ICF

 How to use?